 Before deciding to trade foreign exchange, you should carefully consider your investment objectives, level of experience, and risk appetite.

 The possibility exists that you could sustain a loss greater than your initial deposit.

+Investment trusts are specialised investments and may not be appropriate for all investors.
 Investment Companies including investment trusts use or may have the ability to use gearing as an investment strategy or may invest in companies that use gearing.
 Movements in the price of these securities may be more volatile than the movement in the price of the underlying investment.
-The investments may be subject to sudden and large falls in value and you may get back nothing at all if the fall in value is sufficient large.
+The investments may be subject to sudden and large falls in value, and you may get back nothing at all if the fall in value is sufficient large.

 ETFs are investment funds, traded like shares which hold assets such as shares, commodities or bonds.
 They normally closely track the performance of a financial index, and as such, their value can go down as well as up and you may get back less then you originally invested.
 Some ETFs rely on complex investment techniques, or hold riskier underlying assets, to achieve their objectives.

 The value of an ETF may be affected by market values, interest rates, exchange rates, volatility, dividend yields and issuer credit ratings.
 These factors are interrelated in complex ways and, as a result, any losses or gains could be magnified.

 Bonds are loans to a government or company.
 They are also known as debt instruments, and cover the categories of Debt Securities and Fixed Income instruments.
 Generally, they will be more stable than share-based investments but in some circumstances (particularly when interest rates are changing) they can be more volatile.
 In the event of an issuer experiencing financial difficulty there may be a risk to some or all of the capital invested.